 If this option is not available for you, then scroll down to the list of apps. iOS 7 has allowed for users to either allow or block location access while in iOS 8.
 You can choose to let apps access your location only when you are using them.

-iOS 8 offers you a switch which can disable all notifications for any app.
+iOS 8 offers you a switch that can disable all notifications for any app.
 Follow these simple instructions:

 Open Settings and go to Notifications.

-After everything is set up, you can quickly access Do not Disturb thru the Control Center.
+After everything is set up, you can quickly access Do not Disturb through the Control Center.
 Just swipe up from the bottom of the screen and press the moon icon.

 If you have enabled push notifications for mails, then you should consider reducing the frequency of alerts.
-To do this open Settings—Mail, Contacts, Calendars—Fetch New Data.
+To do this open setting—Mail, Contacts, Calendars—Fetch New Data.
 Set it to Off.

 By disabling this, you will have to check your mails manually but you will also save your battery life.